NaChristineYu/NaChristineYu.github.io/_pages/about.md

 Motivation
 ======
-Subsequently, I want to emphasize my genuine enthusiasm for connecting with diverse individuals.
-The prospect of exploring new experiences, adapting to entirely different environments, and getting to know people from all walks of life holds immense fascination for me.
+Afterward, I want to make it clear that I love communicating with different people.
+Experiencing new things, adapting to a completely new environment, and meeting new people are amazing to me.

-I approach social interactions with an open mind, having engaged in conversations with a broad spectrum of individuals, ranging from those much older to those residing overseas whom I've never met offline.
-Whether at the opera, during my travels, or in a classroom setting, I actively seek connections.
-Engaging with fellow opera-goers, I'm often pleasantly surprised to discover shared artistic tastes.
-While traveling, my curiosity leads me to strike up conversations, eager to unravel the stories behind the faces I encounter.
-In academic settings, I find myself talking to classmates, driven by a desire to understand their motivations for taking the same classes.
+I'm very open to meeting different people.
+I've chatted with many individuals—some of whom are much older than me, and some I've never met offline because they are overseas.
+When I go to an opera, I talk with people because I am surprised that we share the same taste in art.
+When I travel, I engage in conversations because I am curious about the stories behind the people I meet.
+In class, I interact with others to understand why they have chosen the same classes as me.

 Recognizing the importance of discerning when to be silent and understanding the nuances of communication, I navigate social situations with ease.
 This ability not only simplifies and enriches my life but also ensures I am surrounded by individuals who share a similar outlook and personality.

-goal
+Goal
 ======

-short-term
+Short-term
 ------

-long-term
+Long-term
 ------
-**lifelong learning**
+**Lifelong Learning**